Discovering the woods and ponds of Loudon

 The Shepherds’ Stone

-In the pine forests behind Loudon lies a menhir known as the Shepherds' Stone.
-A flat stone with a pointed top, 1.6 metres high and 1.75 metres wide at its base, it was long the rallying point for the men dressed in long cloaks and carrying sticks who led the flocks.
+In the pine forests behind Loudon lies the menhir known as the Shepherds’ Stone.
+A flat, pointed stone, 1.60 metres high and 1.75 metres wide at its base, it was for a long time the meeting point for those men clad in wide cloaks, staffs in hand, who led the flocks.

-It was believed to protect the sheep, but a certain ritual had to be observed.
-This stone, which may have suggested the presence of the Virgin Mary (patron saint of the church and parish), had to be approached at sunrise and the shepherd had to walk around it three times, making the sign of the cross and proclaiming, "I bar you and I counterbar you, I cross you and I overcross you."
-Relieved and completely reassured, the shepherd would then return to his sheep without fear of encountering wolves or falling victim to disease.
-If, unfortunately, some calamity befell him and his animals, it was because he had mispronounced his words or misinterpreted his signs of the cross.
+It was believed to have the power to protect the sheep, but one still had to take care to observe a certain ritual.
+This stone, which may have suggested the presence of the Virgin Mary (patron saint of the church and parish), had to be approached at sunrise, and three times the shepherd had to walk around it, making the sign of the cross and proclaiming, “I bar you and I counter-bar you, I cross you and I over-cross you.”
+Relieved and completely reassured, the shepherd would then go back to his sheep without fear of encountering wolves or falling victim to disease.
+If, by misfortune, some calamity were to befall him and his animals, it was because he had mispronounced his words or misinterpreted his signs of the cross.
 Only faith can save...

 Reviews and comments